 This study shows us that the hair did not interfere with topical absorption.
 However, animal studies do not always give us a clear insight into humans.
 How much hair did the monkeys have on their forearms in comparison to a human face, for instance?
 And is the skin of the monkey similar enough to human skin as far as how well it absorbs medication?
 These variables remain unknown.
 Therefore, the results of the study are inconclusive, and we need more research in this direction.

 Finally, a study published in 2019 in the International Journal of Pharmaceutics tested how hair removal affected the absorption of several non-acne medications into pig skin samples in the lab.
 The researchers used pig skin because it is most similar to human skin compared to the skin of other animals like mice.
 The researchers found that hair removal by shaving, using a depilatory cream, electric epilation, or waxing did improve the absorption of some drugs.
 However, they noted that whether hair removal improved absorption depended on the chemical properties of the drug.
 In other words, we will not know for sure whether removing facial hair improves absorption of acne medications until researchers test this directly.
 The study authors wrote, "In conclusion, more comparative studies...on human skin are required to obtain further information."3

 The Bottom Line

-Since we have no science to tell us how the length of facial hair impacts absorption, it is best to use common sense.
-If you have acne and don't care whether you have a beard or not, shave every day.
-This will allow topical treatments to best absorb.
+If you are treating your acne with topical medication it is best to shave every day.
 However, if you want facial hair, consider trimming your beard to a close stubble.
 Then, when applying medication, apply more to make up for the medication that is bound to attach to hair and not absorb, and be sure to take extra time to smear it around so it can get absorbed.
-But remember, physical irritation of the skin can lead to more acne, so stay very gentle.
+But remember, physical irritation can damage the skin and can lead to more acne, so stay very gentle.